brilsergei/docker-for-work/README.md

     `docker-compose exec --user 1000 php drush help`

     You can create alias for this command in ~/.bashrc file.
-Open ~/.bashrc in a editor, add next line to the end of the file:
+Open ~/.bashrc with an editor and add the next line to the end of the file:

     `alias dc-drush='docker-compose exec --user 1000 php drush`